-Hackley retains a vibrancy that extends well beyond the academic day, contributing to the strength of our community.
-Faculty live on and near campus, raising their families and participating in the life of the school throughout the day.
-They offer extra help, coach athletic teams, run clubs and extra-curricular activities, serve as dorm parents, and are present to serve as mentors and advisors.
-Additionally, our unique 5-day boarding program allows Upper School students the chance to experience the best of both boarding and day school: living at school during the week and returning to home on the weekend.
+Schools are more than their offerings and facilities, they are human institutions united in service of a noble mission.
+At Hackley, the school is characterized by warmth and energy, an environment where lasting relationships are easily formed.
+Faculty live on and near campus, raising families and participating in the life of the school.
+They provide extra help, coach athletic teams, run clubs and extracurricular activities, serve on the boarding corridor, and mentor and advise students.
+Our unique 5-day boarding program allows Upper School students the chance to experience the best of both a boarding and a day school: living at school during the week and returning home on the weekend.
 Day and boarding students easily build friendships and benefit from the presence of Hackley faculty well after the last class ends.
-All of these factors create a home-like feeling on Hackley’s campus, because for many of us, it is.
+Parents contribute to and benefit from the community, joining the Hackley Parents’ Association

 With all best wishes,